Probing the bubble interior with entanglement entropy and bulk-cone singularities

-In this case, the equation $V_{\rm eff}(R)=0$ admits a single solution $R=R_0$.\footnote{The existence of a single solution $R_0$ can be proven by plugging the value of $\mathcal{B}$ obtained from the identity $V_{\rm eff}(R_0)=0$ inside the expression for $V'_{\rm eff}(R)$.} Since $V'_{\rm eff}(R_0) >0$ (see also appendix B of Ref.~\cite{Fu:2019oyc}), then in this regime the expanding solution does not exist, while the collapsing one may exist for suitable mass parameter $m$. \end{itemize}
+In this case, the equation $V_{\rm eff}(R)=0$ admits a single solution $R=R_0$.\footnote{The existence of a single solution $R_0$ can be proven by plugging the value of $\mathcal{B}$ obtained from the identity $V_{\rm eff}(R_0)=0$ inside the expression for $V'_{\rm eff}(R)$.} \rep{Since $V'_{\rm eff}(R_0) >0$ (see also appendix B of Ref.~\cite{Fu:2019oyc}), then in this regime the expanding solution does not exist, while we will show that for any value of the mass parameter $m$, there exists one collapsing bubble}. \end{itemize}